Sasqe/TARS/README.md

 # TARS
 OFFICIAL TARS REPOSITORY

 TARS is an AI Chatbot Entity planted on a Raspberry Pi.
-Tars can be communicated with by connecting to the Raspberri Pi via SSH, after which TARS automatically wakes up and connects to the user.
+TARS can be communicated with by connecting to the Raspberri Pi via SSH, after which TARS automatically wakes up and connects to the user.

 # TECHNOLOGIES
 - Python 3